Flamingos In The Men's Room: How Zoos And Aquariums Handle Hurricanes

 Meal prep

-The skeleton of a zoo disaster plan is similar across the board: Staff remove loose debris from the park, tarps and signs are taken down, generators and gas tanks are prepped.
+The skeleton of a zoo disaster plan is similar across the board: Staff members remove loose debris from the park, tarps and signs are taken down, generators and gas tanks are prepped.
 Cleaning supplies and food for animals and staff are stockpiled in advance — basically anything the zoo can prepare to operate without any outside assistance.

-Facilities will also often choose members of a ride-out crew: select facilities staff, animal nutritionists, and other key team members who will bunker down at the zoo through the storm.
+Facilities will also often choose members of a ride-out crew: select facilities staff, animal nutritionists and other key team members who will bunker down at the zoo through the storm.
 Lee Ehmke, CEO of the Houston Zoo, says 15 team members stayed on the first night of Hurricane Harvey last month.

 "We were sleeping here at the zoo, on cots or on the floor," he says.
 "We prepared food so everyone was fed ...
 There was a lot of radio and Internet communication to make sure the right diets were given to the animals."